wusinyee/SYW-Portfolio-v2023/Contoso Sales Overview Dashboard Project Docutmentation.md

 ![image3](https://user-images.githubusercontent.com/108232087/234024703-c8496015-255f-4390-83e2-f1b4236021be.png)

-## ii.
+## II.
 Prerequisites
 - Power BI free license
 - Power BI Desktop
 - Contoso sample database
-- Figma online free versiom
+- Figma online free version

-## iii.
+## III.
 Objectives
 - [ ] Prepare Dashboard, Business, and Funtional Requirement Documents
 - [ ] Improve decision-making processes by providing stakeholders with real-time sales metrics
 - [ ] Optimize sales performance by identifying trends and patterns in sales data
 - [ ] Increase sales revenue by driving deep into product popularity, key influencers, closing percentage, and top segments
 - [ ] Extract valuable insights and generate actionalable items

-## iv.
+## IV.
 Scope:
 The scope of the project will include the design and development of a sales analytics dashboard using Power BI and Figma.
-The dashboard will integrate data from Micrsoft Learning Centre.
-The dashboard will include the following features and functionality:
+The dashboard will integrate data from Microsoft Learning Centre.
+It will include the following features and functionality:
-1. Sales data: The dashboard will provide an overview of sales data such as revenue, profit, and sales by region and product
+* Sales data overview, such as revenue, profit, and sales by region and product
-2. Revenue sources breakdown: The dashboard will breakdown the various sources of revenue.
+* Revenue sources breakdown
-3. Sales team performance: The dashboard will display metrics related to the sales team's performance such as sales quota attainment, pipeline metrics, and deal velocity.
+* Sales team performance metrics, such as sales quota attainment, pipeline metrics, and deal velocity
-4. Data Visualization: The dashboard will use charts, graphs, and tables to visualize the data and make it easy for users to interpret.
+* Data visualization using charts, graphs, and tables to make it easy for users to interpret
-5. Data Filters: The dashboard will provide filters to allow users to view the data by region, product, or other criteria.
+* Data filters to allow users to view data by region, product, or other criteria
+* Explore AI usuals such as Key Influencers, Decomposition Tree, and Anomaly Detection

-## v.
-Project Phases
+## V. Project Phases
+The project will be broken down into five phases:
-1. Initiation Phase: During this phase, I will work on the Contoso database and prepare the data.
-I wil also prepare the assoicated documentations (DRD, BRD, and FRD).
+1. Initiation Phase: Work on the Contoso database, prepare data, and associated documentation (DRD, BRD, and FRD)
-2. Design/ Conceptualization Phase: During this phase,I will define the some key KPIs, metrics and design the dashboard wireframes using Figma.
+2. Design/ Conceptualization Phase: Define key KPIs and metrics, design dashboard wireframes using Figma
-3. Development Phase: During this phase, the dashboard's visuals will be created and arranged.
-Filters will be created while some AI features in Power BI will be explored.
+3. Development Phase: Create and arrange the dashboard's visuals, create filters, and explore AI features in Power BI
-4. Implementation Phase: During this phase, a funtional dashboard will be ready.
-A simple user manual of the sales analytics dashboard will be preapred for the users.
+4. Implementation Phase: Create a functional dashboard and prepare a simple user manual for users
-5. Testing Phase: A test plan will be formulated to test the dashboard's functionality, and an evaluation or feedback report will be provided as the final phase of the project.
+5. Testing Phase: Formulate a test plan to test the dashboard's functionality, provide an evaluation or feedback report as the final phase of the project

-### vi.
+### VI.
 Timeline:
 The estimated timeline for the project is as follows:
 - [ ] 1.
 Initiation Phase: 5 days (23/04/2023 to 27/04/2023)
 - [ ] 2.
 Design/ Conceptualization Phase: 5 days (29/04/2023 to 03/05/2023)